scala/docs.scala-lang/_overviews/scaladoc/for-library-authors.md

 ### Usage tags
 - `@see` reference other sources of information like external document links or related entities in the documentation.
-- `@note` add a note for pre or post conditions, or any other notable restrictions or expectations.
+- `@note` add a note for pre- or post-conditions, or any other notable restrictions or expectations.
 - `@example` for providing example code or related example documentation.
 - `@usecase` provide a simplified method definition for when the full method